amoshnin/Java-SpringBoot.Monolith-and-Microservices/applications/microservices_advanced/readmes/4APPLICATION_STRUCTURE.md

 Now, after launching both microservices (with 1 instance of Currency Conversion Service and 2 instances of Currency Exchange Service on port 8000 and 8001), launching API Gateway and launching Naming Server - the Eureka dashboard looks like this:

 ![x](../images/im16.png)

+### Enabling Discovery Locator with Eureka for Spring Cloud Gateway